A Complete Guide to Security in IoT Devices

 Security in IoT devices works by using a combination of hardware, software, and network protocols to protect the device and data.
 This includes:

-• Data encryption: Protecting data in transit and at rest.
+Protecting data in transit and at rest to maintain confidentiality and integrity.

-• Network segmentation: Isolating IoT devices from critical IT systems.
+Isolating IoT devices from critical IT systems to reduce risk exposure.

-• Regular software updates: Closing security loopholes with timely patches.
+Closing security loopholes with timely patches to keep devices secure.

 Organizations often work with experts in embedded software development services to design secure, tamper-proof devices.